-If your greeter volunteers object with “I’m a hugger” or “I’m a kisser,” have them set aside their personal preferences for the comfort of your guests.
+If your greeter volunteers object with “I’m a hugger” or “I’m a kisser,” encourage them to set aside their personal preferences for the comfort of your guests.

-My wife once hugged a pre-teen boy when greeting.
+My wife once hugged a pre-teen boy of a family friend when greeting him.
+He had been a child in her Sunday School class in the past, but some time had passed.
 As soon as she embraced him, she felt him tense up.
-She learned from that lesson that not every one wants a hug, a kiss, or even a handshake.
+She learned from that lesson that not everyone wants a hug, a kiss, or even a handshake.

-Greeters don’t need to accidentally violate that person’s sense of personal space because of who they themselves are.
+Church greeters should not accidentally violate a person’s sense of personal space because of their own personal preferences

-Set aside your personal preferences for a more normal greeting that is custom to where your church is.
+Encourage your church greeters to set aside their personal preferences for a normal greeting that is customary and culturally appropriate to where your church is located.

 Train Your Church Greeters